GsTYPO3/language-router/README.md

 ### Detection: fallback

 As its name says, it's not a real detection, but a fallback.
 Use this type of configuration if you need to redirect to a fallback page in case any previous route does not match.

+## Detection configurations

+Configuration directives inside `plugin.tx_languagerouter.settings.routes.<n>`:

+### compareParametersFrom

+Possible values: `GET`, `TSFE` (default)

+Defines from where parameters for comparing the current state are taken from.
+TSFE always has values whereas GET may not (e.g. for new visits to the root page).
+This is handy if you always want to redirect if no GET params are present to ensure that e.g. the language param is always present.

 ## Examples